 MIDI Controller: Here’s an easy to follow guide on controllers, especially the keyboard ones, and how it really helps you in your music production endeavors.
 You have a choice of 61 key, 88 key, compact keyboard, non keyboard, and pedal controllers.

-Do you intend to create music on your computer?
-If you are going to use a software sequencer for all your recordings, a controller keyboard will be just about fine.
+- Want to create music on your computer?
+If you are going to use a software sequencer for all your recordings, a midi controller will be just about fine.

 Computer Based Sequencer